Export SharePoint Page to PDF

 1. Install and activate the Muhimbi PDF Converter for SharePoint Online Workflow Actions.
 Make sure to use version 9.10 or later.

-2. Although there is no need to elevate the Muhimbi App, or enable the Muhimbi PDF Converter - Convert Web Page App Feature, it may come in handy if you do not wish to store the HTML Conversion credentials inside the workflow itself.
+2. Although there’s no need to elevate the Muhimbi App or enable Muhimbi PDF Converter's feature for converting a web page, it may come in handy if you don’t want to store the HTML Conversion credentials inside the workflow itself.

-3. Specify the default credentials, as well as the optional aliases, using Muhimbi's User Credentials facility.
+3. Specify the default credentials, as well as the optional aliases, using Muhimbi’s user credentials feature.

-4. Navigate to the List and use SharePoint's List ribbon to create a workflow in MS SharePoint Designer.
-Check this Video Tutorial if you need further help.
+4. Navigate to the list and use SharePoint’s list ribbon to create a workflow in MS SharePoint Designer.
+Refer to this video tutorial if you need more help.

 5. Give the workflow a name, set its Start Options, and design the workflow.